Yeashu/AI-Form-Filler/README.md

 ## 🐛 Troubleshooting

 **Fields not showing filled values in external viewers?**
 - Some PDFs require appearance regeneration.
-We set `/NeedAppearances` via `pypdf`; if still blank, open & resave in a PDF editor (forces appearance stream creation).
+If fields appear blank, open & resave in a PDF editor (forces appearance stream creation).
 - For radio/checkbox fields we rely on export values; ensure the original PDF has proper `/Opt` entries.

 **No fields detected?**